"Did you hit Hailey?" the anger-management counselor stabbed at Jason.

-"Man, it was nothing — " Jason explains.
+"Man, it was nothing — " he explains.

 "It was clearly something."

 "Look, Thomas… if anything it should’ve been a ‘Hey, Jason, don’t do that’.
-I had total control over myself and stopped as soon as she reacted, no one in their right mind would go and lay 3 charges on someone like me.
-She just snapped and ended up telling a whole bunch of stories.
-I have pages of emails and letters of her trying to take it all back.
-The cops didn’t care."
+I had total control over myself and stopped as soon as she reacted.
+No one in sane would lay 3 charges on someone like me.
+Hailey just snapped and ended up telling a whole bunch of stories.
+I have pages of emails & letters from her trying to take it all back.
+If the cops listened to her after she got to sleep on her actions, I wouldn’t even be here."

 "Are you kidding me?
 I gave her my heart and soul."